Ignas75/local-kubernetes/README.md

 - [x] Simple micro-service
 - [x] Dockerize the micro-service
 - [x] Setup the micro-service in a pod (accessible within the cluster)
+- [x] Figure out localhost Postgres connections to Java app
+- [x] Make Java api make use of the database
-- [ ] Provide micro-service access to the DB and modify the micro-service so it makes use of the database
+- [ ] Get the ms to interact with the DB in the cluster

 # Extensions/Future Projects (aka, feature creep dump):
 - endpoint "Random" that recommends anything (or if given a category, from the category)